Why are we updating

 Thousands of residents and stakeholders in Santa Clara County have provided input and feedback through the community engagement process.
 The Draft Community Plan Strategies were developed based on that input, and they are available below for your review.
 These are high-level strategies, and our task now is to identify the specific action steps needed to implement the plan.

 Please join us to hear more about strategies, services, and resources included in the draft plan, and provide feedback for implementing the plan.
 Event is on January 27th from 6pm-8:00pm at the Roosevelt Community Center (901 E Santa Clara St, San Jose, CA 95116).

 For additional information please refer to the flyer below:

 October & November 2019

-is open to all stakeholders residing in Santa Clara County.
-The purpose is to
+A community survey was conducted from October through November to collect feedback from all stakeholders residing in Santa Clara County.
+The purpose was to

 Matter Expert Convenings